modern-influence-of-ancient-warriors

 Seiza and the Formal Bow (Zarei)

 At the beginning and end of class, students and instructors sit in seiza (kneeling with toes tucked under).
 They then perform zarei (a deep bow from kneeling), often placing their hands in a triangle shape on the mat.
 This exact posture was used by samurai to show deep respect to their lord.
 It requires flexibility, patience, and humility—if one cannot sit still, one cannot focus.
+In many dojos, beginners are allowed to sit cross-legged if seiza is painful, but they are still expected to bow with proper form.

-Soji (Cleaning the Dojo)
+Soji (Cleaning the Dojo) — The Warrior’s Duty

 After class, students clean the dojo—sweeping, mopping, wiping mirrors, and straightening equipment—without being asked.
 This practice, known as soji, comes from the samurai’s duty to maintain their castle and equipment.
 A warrior who neglected his sword did not deserve to carry it.
 Similarly, a martial artist who neglects the training space shows disrespect to the art.
 Soji also reinforces equality: everyone, regardless of rank, participates.
+In some traditional dojos, the sensei will clean alongside the newest student, embodying the principle that no task is beneath a true warrior.

 Use of Japanese Commands and Titles

 Most traditional dojos use Japanese commands for basic actions: “Hajime” (begin), “Yame” (stop), “Rei” (bow).
 While some schools have translated instructions, the retention of Japanese vocabulary honors the samurai’s language.
 Learning these few words connects the student to the culture that birthed the art.
 It also prevents misunderstandings when visiting other dojos worldwide, preserving a universal etiquette.
+In kendo, commands like “Kamae” (assume stance) and “Men” (head strike) are still spoken in Japanese, linking modern fencers directly to Edo-period sword schools.

-The Code of Silence and Observation
+The Code of Silence and Observation (Kan-ken)

 Modern Influence of Samurai Philosophy on Martial Arts Outside Japan

-Practical Guidance for New Students
+Practical Guidance for New Students: A Samurai-Inspired Checklist

 - Arrive early — Samurai never rushed.
 Arrive at least 15 minutes before class to change and sit quietly.
 Rushing shows disrespect to the space and to yourself.
+Use this time to meditate or review techniques mentally.

 - Keep your uniform clean and tidy — A torn or dirty gi shows neglect.
 Samurai took pride in their appearance, and the dojo is no different.
+Mend any rips immediately, and wash your gi after every use.

 - Do not lean against walls or sit with legs extended — In seiza culture, sprawling is impolite.
 Sit on your heels or cross-legged if seiza is painful, but keep a respectful posture.
+It shows alertness and readiness—a warrior’s posture.

 - No jewelry, food, or gum on the mat — The mat is a sacred training surface.
 Modern safety aside, this rule echoes the samurai’s reverence for the training ground.
+Anything that can fall off or be swallowed is a distraction.

 - Acknowledge your partner with a bow before and after each drill — This small gesture builds mutual respect and reminds both parties that they are working together, not against each other.
+In combat sports, this bow is a signal that you are ready proceed.

-The Broader Cultural Significance
+The Broader Cultural Significance: A Living Tradition

 Samurai philosophy is not a museum piece.
 It lives every time a student bows before entering the dojo, every time you wait for the instructor to finish speaking, every time you help clean the mat without being asked.
 These acts are not merely traditional—they are functional.
 They create an environment where learning can happen without ego, where injury is minimized by mutual respect, and where the pursuit of mastery is seen as a lifelong path.

-External Resources — To explore further:
+Additional Resources — To explore further:

 - Japan Guide: What is Bushido? — A practical overview of the seven virtues.

 By respecting these traditions, martial artists honor not only the samurai who came before them but also the universal human desire to live with purpose, courage, and grace.
 That is the true influence of samurai philosophy on dojo etiquette—a gift that continues to enrich lives centuries after the last sword was drawn.
+Every time you step onto the mat, you are walking in the footsteps of warriors.
+Carry their legacy with dignity.